 - Copying and pasting

-RPA technology offers efficiencies for organizations, but it’s just one core component of an intelligent process automation portfolio that also includes advanced workflow, document generation, mobile apps & forms, process intelligence, machine intelligence, and process mapping.
+RPA technology offers efficiencies for organizations, but it’s just one core component of a comprehensive process management and automation portfolio that also includes process mapping, advanced workflow, document generation, mobile apps & forms, process intelligence, and more.